 Positive Sobriety Institute Can Help

 As a practicing attorney, clients rely on you to make the best decisions for their case and livelihood.
 Even as a high-functioning addict, lawyers can still compromise their decision-making skills in high stakes situations.
 If substance abuse addiction is exposed at some point during their career, impaired attorneys can expect to face substantial consequences for their drinking or drug use, including disbarment, job loss, bankruptcy, divorce, arrests, and more.
-Don’t risk these consequences another day – help is available.
+Don’t risk these consequences another day – help from our rehab for lawyers is available.

 Positive Sobriety Institute serves attorneys, lawyers, and legal professionals suffering from alcohol abuse, drug abuse, and prescription drug abuse through compassionate care, effective rehabilitation, and relapse prevention for long-lasting sobriety.
-Call our compassionate team today to learn more about our impaired lawyer program and success rates.
+Call our compassionate team today to learn more about our rehab program for lawyers and success rates.